Radiology Technologist Schools and Careers in Colorado

 Colorado Mesa University

 Colorado Mesa University’s (CMU) full-time radiologic technology program leads to a Bachelor of Science in Radiologic Sciences (BSRS).
-Graduates of the 120 semester-hour program should be able to sit for the American Registry of Radiologic Technologists (ARRT) certification exam.
-CMU students typically take two years of coursework before applying to the BSRS; during this time it is recommended that students complete all required foundational and essential learning courses.
-Applicants must complete prerequisite classes and the Test for Essential Academic Skills (TEAS) for Allied Health before enrolling in the program.
-Once accepted, the BSRS curriculum requires five semesters, including a summer semester between the third and fourth year.
-Students will begin clinical rotations in their first semester of the program.
-Admission to the BSRS is limited; selection is based on the TEAS scores, GPA, grades in prerequisite courses, an application essay, and an interview.
+Graduates of the 120 semester-hour program are eligible to sit for the American Registry of Radiologic Technologists (ARRT) certification exam.
+CMU students take two years of foundational and essential learning coursework before applying to the BSRS Applicants must complete prerequisite classes and the Test for Essential Academic Skills (TEAS) for Allied Health before enrolling in the program.
+Once accepted, the BSRS curriculum requires five semesters, including a summer semester between the third and fourth years.
+Students begin clinical rotations in their first semester of the program.
+Admission selection is based on the TEAS scores, GPA, grades in prerequisite courses, an application essay, and an interview.

 Community College of Denver

-The Community College of Denver (CCD) confers an Associate of Applied Science (AAS) in Radiologic Technology that can be finished in five semesters and will help students meet the requirements for the ARRT certification exam.
+The Community College of Denver (CCD) confers an Associate of Applied Science (AAS) in Radiologic Technology that can be finished in five to six semesters.
+Graduates meet the requirements to sit for the ARRT certification exam.
 The 58-credit hour program combines classroom, lab, and clinical study following 20 credits of prerequisite classes.
-Students will spend two to four days of the week in clinical rotations while taking courses such as Radiographic Patient Care, Advanced Medical Imaging, and a Radiographic Capstone designed to help students prepare for the ARRT certification exam.
-Admission to the program is competitive, and acceptance is based on a point system.
+Students will spend two to four days of the week in clinical rotations while taking courses such as Radiographic Patient Care, Advanced Medical Imaging, and a Radiographic Capstone to prepare for the ARRT exam.
+Admission to the program is competitive and acceptance is based on a point system.
 Points are awarded for achievements such as minimum GPAs of 3.0 in science courses and 2.8 in general education courses, completing 12 hours of job shadowing with a practicing radiologic technologist, and completing the course Introduction to Radiography with a “B” or better.
 Approximately 25 students are admitted to the program each year, depending on available clinical placements.

 Pueblo Community College

-Graduates of Pueblo Community College’s (PCC) Associate of Applied Science (AAS) in Radiologic Technology program will have developed the necessary foundation to secure entry-level employment as a radiologic technologist or technician and will be eligible to sit for the ARRT certification exam.
-The full-time, five-semester program combines 61 credit hours of radiologic technology coursework and clinical rotations in addition to 16 general education credits.
-Students will take classes and intern at a local hospital or medical facility beginning in the program’s first semester.
-Clinical rotations and coursework are held on alternating days of the week during the academic year and five days a week during the summer semester.
-Applications to the program are due April 1 for the following fall semester, before which all prerequisite courses for the program must be completed or in progress.
-Applicants must have a minimum GPA of 2.0 and a “C” or better in all coursework.
-Students with an associate’s degree who are seeking a bachelor’s degree might be interested in PCC’s Bachelor of Applied Science in Radiologic Technology (BAS-RT) program.
+Graduates of Pueblo Community College’s (PCC) Associate of Applied Science (AAS) in Radiologic Technology program will have developed the necessary foundation to secure entry-level employment as radiologic technologists or technicians and will be eligible to sit for the ARRT certification exam.
+The full-time, five-semester program combines 61 credit hours of radiologic technology coursework and clinical rotations in addition to 16 general education credits for a total of 77 credit hours.
+Students take classes and intern at local hospitals and medical facilities beginning in the first semester.
+Clinical rotations are held on alternating days of the week during the academic year and five days a week during the summer semester.
+Applications to the program are due April 1 for the following fall semester.
+Applicants must have completed all prerequisites with a minimum GPA of 2.0 and a “C” or better in all coursework.
+Students with an associate’s degree who are seeking a bachelor’s degree might be interested in PCC’s Bachelor of Applied Science (BAS) in Radiologic Technology (BAS-RT) program.
+PCC also offers BAS degrees in Computed Tomography (CT) and Magnetic Resonance Imaging (MRI).

 Red Rocks Community College

 Students who successfully complete Red Rocks Community College’s (RRCC) full-time, 21-month radiologic technology program will earn an Associate of Applied Science (AAS) in Radiologic Technology and will be eligible to sit for the ARRT certification exam.
 RRCC students must complete 20 credit hours of prerequisites prior to applying for the program.
-The program is divided into classroom and clinical work beginning in the first semester, with students spending an increasing amount of time on clinical duties as the program progresses; by the final semester, only one day per week is spent in the classroom.
+The five-semester, 77-credit hour program is divided into classroom and clinical work beginning in the first semester, with students spending an increasing amount of time on clinical duties as the program progresses.
+By the final semester, only one day per week is spent in the classroom.
 At times, students may be required to work evenings and weekends during their clinical rotation.
+Shift hours vary but will not exceed 10 hours per shift.
 Admission to the program requires a background check, drug test, and a physical evaluation.
+RRCC also offers an Advanced Modality Certificate in Computed Tomography (CT), a Certificate in Echocardiography, an AAS in Diagnostic Medical Sonography, and an AAS in Echocardiography.

 How to Become a Radiology Technologist in Colorado